LangProc/langproc-2017-cw/debugging/README.md

 There are two main things happening:

-1. There are two error messages about address with an incorrect amount of memory allocated.
+1. There are two error messages about the addresses with an incorrect amount of memory allocated.
 This is an extremely good demonstration of the power of valgrind - (a) It tells you when.
 (Thought exercise: Where did the numbers, "Address 0x5203228 is 4 bytes" and "Address 0x5203230 is 12 bytes"